Courts & Litigation Executive Branch

 The only viable criminal sanctions left available are novel applications of two offenses almost never used to address disobedience.
 First, a charge of “conduct unbecoming an officer” under Article 133.
 But the prosecution would have to prove beyond a reasonable doubt that disobeying a senior civilian official’s command under those circumstances “seriously compromise[s] the accused’s standing as an officer” (MCM, Part IV, para.
 90.c.(2)).
 This is an offense that criminalizes an attack on the idealized character of this officer.
 As the MCM states, the “gravamen of the offense is that the officer’s conduct disgraces the officer personally or brings dishonor to the military profession in a manner that affects the officer’s fitness to command the obedience of the officer’s subordinates so as to effectively complete the military mission.”
 Proving that up, and hearing a robust defense case in response, would be a fascinating look at how senior officers vary (or not) in their interpretation of their oath of office.

 Alternatively, a charge of “conduct of a nature to bring discredit upon” the armed forces or that which is “to the prejudice of good order and discipline” under Article 134, UCMJ (as mentioned above).
 This charge, though, may be precluded under the military’s preemption doctrine.
 That doctrine holds that a prosecution under Article 134 (which is arguably much easier to prove factually) is barred if the conduct is otherwise chargeable under another regular punitive article (like Articles 90 and 92)—provided that Congress intended the other punitive article(s) to “cover the type of conduct in a complete way.”
-Arguably, neither of these classes of martial misconduct seems to be intuitively appropriate labels for the indiscipline illustrated by a senior military officer disobeying a lawful order from the president, but would have to suffice given the apparent lacuna between Articles 90 and 92.
+Arguably, neither of these classes of martial misconduct seems to be an intuitively appropriate label for the indiscipline illustrated by a senior military officer disobeying a lawful order from the president, but would have to suffice given the apparent lacuna between Articles 90 and 92.

 What’s Left?